-1. Obtain pertinent clinical information

-Critical information regarding the client must be communicated between the Sheriff and the clinical team.
-Clinical staff take into consideration information provided regarding transport needs from clientidentified supporters, such as advocates, family and/or friends.
-This information shall be shared with the transport authority upon arrival.

-2. Meet with the individual

-- The transporter shall meet the individual to be transported, observe behavior and use the DMH transportation checklist as a guide. - It is recommended that the transporter take the time to converse and develop a relationship with the individual, establishing some indicators that the individual will be cooperative throughout the transport - The transporter's first name will be shared with clients and hospital staff as soon as possible.

-3. Assess the need for restraint

-- A person in the custody of the Commissioner of the Vermont Department of Mental Health must be evaluated on the need for restrained transport by either a mental health crisis clinician (QMHP) or medical staff. - Transport designee shall observe behavior and shall use transportation checklist as a guide and discuss transport options with client whenever possible. - Only a Sheriff transporter can use restraints for transport.
-If a non-Sheriff transporter determines that transport is not safe without restraints, the hospital shall arrange for a Sheriff to transport the individual.

-4. Check the individual's needs

-- The bathroom should be accessed prior to transport to decrease need for stopping along the way.
-If the client does not wish you to come into the lavatory to maintain eyes-on, the option may be exercised to leave the door ajar while you or other staff stand outside, checking in with verbal cues periodically, if necessary. - Transporter will check with hospital staff and individual for checklist of any belongings on their person that would compromise safety. - Transporter must be informed of clients' special medication orders for emergencies (i.e. inhalers for asthma, epi-pen for bee stings)

-5. Conducting Transport

-- Transporters shall accompany client to the transportation vehicle, and the client will reside in the back seat.
-Safety locks will be engaged. - The transporters will put all patient belongings in a designated, secure space in the vehicle. - Round-trip transporters are expected to return individual as well as accompany him/her to the originating psychiatric care unit, making sure staff are aware of their respective returns. - If there is a concern about safety when returning a person to the hospital, the transporter shall call in to psychiatric unit to advise that arrival is imminent and receive direction regarding point of entry and destination. - If the individual exhibits an imminent threat of harm at any point during the transport, the driver will call for assistance from police while traveling to the side of the road to bring the vehicle to a stop.
+- 1. Obtain pertinent clinical information for a safe transport - Critical information regarding the client must be communicated between the transportation agency/Sheriff and the clinical team.
+Clinical staff take into consideration information provided regarding transport needs from client- identified supporters, such as advocates, family and/or friends.
+This information shall be shared with the transport authority upon arrival. - 2.
+Meet with the individual - The transporter shall meet the individual to be transported, observe behavior and use the DMH transportation checklist as a guide. - It is recommended that the transporter take the time to converse and develop a relationship with the individual, establishing some indicators that the individual will be cooperative throughout the transport - The transporter's first name will be shared with clients and hospital staff as soon as possible. - 3.
+Assess the need for restraint - A person in the custody of the Commissioner of the Vermont Department of Mental Health must be evaluated on the need for restrained transport by either a mental health crisis clinician (QMHP) or medical staff. - Transport designee shall observe behavior and shall use transportation checklist as a guide and discuss transport options with client whenever possible. - Only a Sheriff transporter can use metal restraints for transport.
+If a non-Sheriff transporter determines that transport is not safe without metal restraints, the hospital shall arrange for a Sheriff to transport the individual. - 4.
+Check the individual's needs - Bathroom needs should be accessed prior to transport to decrease need for stopping along the way.
+If the client does not wish you to come into the lavatory to maintain eyes-on, the option may be exercised to leave the door ajar while you or other staff stand outside, checking in with verbal cues periodically, if necessary. - Transporter will check with hospital staff and individual for checklist of any belongings on their person that would compromise safety. - Transporter must be informed of clients' special medication orders for emergencies (i.e. inhalers for asthma, epi-pen for bee stings) - 5.
+Conducting Transport - Transporters shall accompany client to the transportation vehicle, and the client will reside in the back seat.
+Safety locks will be engaged. - The transporters will put all patient belongings in a designated, secure space in the vehicle (front seat or trunk of car). - Round-trip transporters are expected to return individual as well as accompany him/her to the originating psychiatric care unit, making sure staff are aware of their respective returns. - If there is a concern about safety when returning a person to the hospital, the transporter shall call in to psychiatric unit to advise that arrival is imminent and receive direction regarding point of entry and destination. - If the individual exhibits an imminent threat of harm at any point during the transport, the driver will call for assistance from police while traveling to the side of the road to bring the vehicle to a stop.
 Advise police of vehicle identification information and your location.
-If necessary for safety, remove keys from ignition and exit vehicle, while utilizing verbal communication skills to assist client in re-regulating.
+If necessary for safety, remove keys from ignition and exit vehicle, while utilizing verbal communication skills to assist client in re-compensation.

-6. Complete the transport checklist and paperwork

-- The transport checklist must be completed when transport is scheduled and submitted to DMH Administrative Assistant with any updates within 48 hours of transport. - Paperwork for the receiving hospital will be sent to the transporter, listing the name and phone number of the destination and the name and direct line of a contact person with a backup (considering shift changes at receiving entity).

-Note on restraints: Any restraint outside of typical vehicle safety is considered restraint and should be reported on the transport checklist form and invoice to the Department.
+- 6. Complete the transport checklist and paperwork - The transport checklist must be completed when transport is scheduled and submitted to DMH Administrative Assistant. - Note on restraints: Any restraint outside of typical vehicle safety is considered restraint and should be reported on the transport checklist form and invoice to the Department.
 For example, a vehicle safety belt or an ambulance gurney when a patient is medicated are not considered restraints.